|

 in Victoria's car in the dark late at night.

-His wife was getting home at least a half an hour,
+His wife was getting home at least a half an hour

-more often one hour longer than necessary.
+or one hour later than necessary.

 the hell was going on in that car almost

 till Midnight?
-We never kissed or
+Although we never kissed or

-touched during Car Talk, but how was Michael
+touched during Car Talk, how was Michael

 supposed to know that?
-Why did Michael

 beyond the breaking point.
 There